http://jewelofmuscat.tv/pijibi/1156 Good morning! How are you? Ready to hit it?

 http://www.yellowrage.com/krabik/4915 I called her as quickly as I could.

-click this link now “What’s one thing you need to do today before you leave?
+click for info “What’s one thing you need to do today before you leave?
 Just one thing that has to get done?”

 She made it.
 All the way to five o’clock.
 And she got the first project done.
 And then the next one.
 And then another one after that.
 And then she went home to her babies.